Academic Notice

 College of Environmental Design

 CED Students are required to maintain a cumulative GPA of ≥ 2.0 and a term/semester GPA of ≥ 1.5.
-If a student cannot meet the GPA requirements, they will be notified by the college that they have been placed on academic probation and are subject to dismissal if they do not meet the criteria provided in their notification email....
+If a student cannot meet the GPA requirements, they will be notified by the college that they have been placed on academic notice and are subject to disqualification if they do not meet the...

 How We Can Help?

-Students who are placed on academic probation often feel alone, embarrassed/ashamed and afraid.
+Students who are placed on academic notice often feel alone, embarrassed/ashamed and afraid.
 Our R2R team can support you as you navigate those difficult emotions and collaborate with you to create a practical plan for returning to good standing and reaching your academic goals.
-We offer
+We offer:

 Academic counseling meetings